Intervention area

 Context

 The interventioned land was severely hit by a forest fire in August 2018, as well as the entire Serra de Monchique.
-The land is public and belongs to the Municipality of Monchique, being managed by A Nossa Terra Associaton.
+The land is public and belongs to the Municipality of Monchique, being managed by A Nossa Terra Association.

 Interventioned area